 - Starting retirement preparations early allows you to take advantage of tax benefits and maximize tax-advantaged contributions.

 - The power of compound interest means that starting to save early can result in greater long-term growth.

 - Starting early helps you avoid the need for large catch-up contributions later on.

 - Early retirement preparations can lead to a more comfortable retirement with more options and flexibility.

-The average American has less than $5,000 saved for retirement, and that sum would likely cover only a few months of expenses.
-Considering that the average retirement lasts about 20 years, saving now is important for your future.
+Almost 40% of Americans have less than $5,000 saved for retirement, and that sum would likely cover only a few months of expenses.
+Considering that the average retirement lasts about 20 years, saving now is important for your future.1,2

 Here are just a handful of reasons why you should start preparing for retirement today.

 The average monthly Social Security benefit is about $1,800.3 That may not be enough to cover your monthly expenses and support a comfortable retirement.